How Did Chiropractic Start? A Look at the History of Chiropractic Care

 If you’ve ever wondered how chiropractic started or who invented chiropractic care, the story begins in 1895 in the United States.
 Today, chiropractic is a regulated healthcare profession practiced worldwide — including here in Wanaka, New Zealand — helping people manage back pain, neck pain, and musculoskeletal conditions naturally.

 In 1897, Palmer established the Palmer School of Chiropractic, which formalized chiropractic education.
 His son, B.J.
-Palmer, later expanded the profession, introduced X-ray use in chiropractic practice, and helped spread chiropractic internationally.
+Palmer, later expanded the profession.
+He introduced X-ray use in chiropractic practice and helped spread chiropractic internationally.

 The Early Principles of Chiropractic